jordanlgraves/geneforge/README.md

 ## Retrieval Augmented Generation
 Retrieval Augmented Generation: [https://arxiv.org/abs/2005.11401] While not yet implemented, RAG will be used to provide the agent with access to a wide range of information.
-This will give the planning agent the ability to search through scientific literature to find relevant information to assist in the design process.
+This will give the planning agent the ability to search through scientific literature to find relevant information to assist in the reasoning and design process.

 ## Reinforcement learning
 Reinforcement learning with verifiable rewards (RLVF): <https://arxiv.org/html/2503.23829v1>
-GeneForge is designed to be trainable because every design run produces artefacts (Cello output files, custom UCFs, etc.) that can be validated **programmatically**.
+GeneForge is designed to be trainable because every design run produces artifacts (Cello output files, custom UCFs, etc.) that can be validated **programmatically**.
-Our proof-of-concept pipeline is split into two complementary stages:
+The RL portion of the proof-of-concept is split into two complementary stages:

 ### 1  Outer-loop policy learning (SB3)
 1. **Environment** – Wrap `ExampleRunner` + `SessionState` in a Gymnasium-style env (`GeneCircuitToolEnv`).